Software-defined data center

 Software-defined data center (SDDC; also: virtual data center, VDC) is a marketing term that extends virtualization concepts such as abstraction, pooling, and automation to all data center resources and services to achieve IT as a service (ITaaS).

 In a software-defined data center, "all elements of the infrastructure — networking, storage, CPU and security – are virtualized and delivered as a service."

 SDDC support can be claimed by a wide variety of approaches.
 Critics see the software-defined data center as a marketing tool and "software-defined hype," noting this variability.

-In 2013, an analyst projected that at least some software-defined data center components would experience market growth.
-The software-defined networking market is expected to be valued at about US$3.7 billion by 2016, compared to US$360 million in 2013.
-IDC estimates that the software-defined storage market is poised to expand faster than any other storage market.
+In 2013, analysts were divided into three different groups, those who think it is "just another software-defined hype", those who think most of the components are already available and those who see a potential future market.
+There was no unified agreement about the direction of SDDC.
+For some areas like the software-defined networking a market value of about US$3.7 billion by 2016 was expected, compared to US$360 million in 2013. (software-defined networking was expected to reach US$18.5 billion in 2022) IDC estimates that the software-defined storage market is poised to expand faster than any other storage market.